-If you are an incoming student, contact the appropriate admissions office.
+- If you are an incoming student and wish to withdraw, contact the appropriate admissions office.

-Please note: Reasonable collection costs, including attorney fees will be added to delinquent accounts.
+Please note: Collection and attorney fees will be added to delinquent accounts.
 Learn more about our collections policy.